-RIMMER: Erdogan’s Hit and Run Election - Turkey’s opposition bloc is now left one tinny short of a six-pack.
+RIMMER: Erdogan’s Hit and Run Election – Turkey’s opposition bloc is now left one tinny short of a six-pack.

-After a dozen meetings between its half-dozen constituents, the Nation’s Alliance failed to reach a unanimous selection as presidential candidate to challenge Turkish President Recep Tayyip Erdogan in May’s national ballot.
-Exasperated IYI Party leader, Meral Aksener, walked out of talks on Friday, unable or unwilling to accept that Turkey's Gandhi Kemal Kilicdaroglu was the optimal choice to run as Erdogan’s opponent.
+After a dozen meetings between its half-dozen constituents, the Nation’s Alliance failed to reach a unanimous selection of a presidential candidate to challenge Turkish President Recep Tayyip Erdogan in May’s national ballot.
+Exasperated IYI Party leader Meral Aksener walked out of talks on Friday, unable or unwilling to accept that Turkey's Gandhi Kemal Kilicdaroglu was the optimal choice to run as Erdogan’s opponent.
 She has a point.
 She’s not alone.

 A loose coalition had been assembled to establish unity and prioritise the ousting of Erdogan at the expense of party fealty, but they neither came, saw nor conquered.
-Instead, as Erdogan crowed, ‘They sat, they talked, and they dispersed’.
+Instead, as Erdogan crowed, ‘They sat, they talked and they dispersed’.
 The damage to the opposition’s electoral prospects is substantial but is it irreparable?

 By rights, given the myriad crises besetting Turkey right now and the economic omnishambles over which Erdogan has presided for two decades, a united opposition should be able to nominate a chimpanzee or a block of feta cheese to stand against Erdogan and secure a landslide.
 If only it were that simple.